 - Guilty because you didn’t do your best work;

 - Angry because you really needed to get these things done and

 - Stressed because the tasks haven’t gone away and you’ve now impacted the days ahead.

-I talk more about how our brains work to make us unproductive and I give 7 top tips for on how to be more productive and get thing done, in an article you can find in my free membership site, Build Your Business Foundation.
+I talk more about how our brains work to make us unproductive and I give 7 top tips for on how to be more productive and get thing done, in an article which you can find in my library of free resource.